unyt-org/uix/docs/guide/04 Reactivity.md

 # Reactivity

 UIX is reactive!
-That is because UIX utilizes the powerfull DATEX Pointers under the hood.
+That is because UIX utilizes the powerful DATEX Pointers under the hood.
 Pointers can contain any kind of JavaScript value, including strings, numbers, objects, arrays, functions and many more.
 DOM elements can also be bound to pointers, making them reactive.

-UIX’s reactivity system can look like magic when you see it in action the first time.
+UIX's reactivity system can look like magic when you see it in action the first time.
 Take this simple app made with UIX:

 ```tsx
 const counter = $(0);